oobabooga/text-generation-webui/README.md

 The output model will be saved to `torch-dumps/model-name.pt`.
 This is the default way to load all models except for `gpt-neox-20b`, `opt-13b`, `OPT-13B-Erebus`, `gpt-j-6B`, and `flan-t5`.
 I don't remember why these models are exceptions.

-If I get enough ⭐s on this repository, I will make the process of loading models more transparent and straightforward.
+If I get enough ⭐s on this repository, I will make the process of loading models saner and more customizable.

 ## Starting the webui